queryluke/masseffect-5e-data/data/rules/describe-your-character.md

 ---
 Once you know the basic game aspects of your character, it’s time to flesh him or her out as a person.
 Your character’s name, physical description, and personality might be the first things that the other players at the table learn about you.
 It’s worth thinking about how these characteristics reflect the character you have in mind.
 Or you can randomize you characters height and weight.

 <me-more-info title="Random Height & Weight Table" component="random-height-weight" />

 ### Your Character's Abilities
-Take your character’s ability scores and race into account as you flesh out his or her appearance and personality.
+Take your character’s ability scores and species into account as you flesh out his or her appearance and personality.
 A very strong character with low Intelligence might think and behave very differently from a very smart character with low Strength.

 For example, high Strength usually corresponds with a burly or athletic body, while a character with low Strength might